nickoala/telepot/REFERENCE.md

 ## telepot.Bot

-Aside from the `Bot` constructor and `notifyOnMessage()`, all methods are straight mappings from **[Telegram Bot API](https://core.telegram.org/bots/api)**.
+Aside from `notifyOnMessage()`, all methods are straight mappings from **[Telegram Bot API](https://core.telegram.org/bots/api)**.
 No point to duplicate all the details here.
 I will only give brief descriptions below, and encourage you to visit the underlying API's documentations.
 Full power of the Bot API can be exploited only by understanding the API itself.

-Just remember one thing: all Bot API's **objects** are nothing more than Python **dicts**.

 **Bot(token)**